Bbran4/dungeon-lord/README.md

 ### Success Criteria

-* ⬜ Boss fights become the climax of each biome
+* 🟡 Boss fights become the climax of each biome *(mechanically true — it's a real, unavoidable encounter on the connected route — but not yet a "climax" in feel, since it fights with a monster's kit, not a bespoke one)*
 * ⬜ Players form an actual sense of relationship with their boss across a run

 ---